edwardsoo-ss/func_prog/README.md

 * Not all problem can be easily modeled as pure functions
 * Performance; imperative solutions are sometimes more efficient for computer architecture we have

-# Some key concepts in functional programming:
+# Some key concepts in functional programming found in Java and Groovy:
 ## First-class functions
 Functions that can be assigned and passed as arguments to other functions, as do other primitive or object variables.